Uninett/Argus/docs/development/howtos/htmx-frontend/customize-filtering.rst

   def incident_list_filter(request: HttpRequest, qs: IncidentQuerySet) -> tuple[Form, IncidentQuerySet]:
       ...

-For backwards compatibility, it is also possible to specify a module in ``ARGUS_HTMX_FILTER_FUNCTION`` instead of a function.
+The ``ARGUS_HTMX_FILTER_FUNCTION`` can either take a function directly or a dotted path to an importable function.
+For backwards compatibility, it is also possible to specify a dotted path to a module instead of a function.
 Argus will then look for a function called ``incident_list_filter`` inside that module.

 When loading the incidents list, the incident_list_filter function is called with the request and